Expand All / Collapse All

 Q: Why is the summer a good time to study abroad?

 A: Study abroad in the summer is a great option for students who cannot fit a semester of study abroad into their schedules during the academic year.
 It can also be a good way to try out studying abroad for a shorter amount of time or to extend a semester study abroad program.
+There are also many unique opportunities, such as internships, that are only available in the summer.
+First-years should also take advantage of summer study abroad as it builds their experiences and can assist in securing future summer internships.

 Q: Who is eligible to study abroad in the summer?